openstack/keystone-specs/api/v3/identity-api-v3-os-federation-ext.rst

   Describes the identity provider.

-  If a value is not specified by the client, the service may default this value to either an empty string or ``null``.
+  If a value is not specified by the client, the service will default this value to ``null``.

 - ``enabled`` (boolean)

   Indicates whether this identity provider should accept federated authentication requests.

-  If a value is not specified by the client, the service may default this to either ``true`` or ``false``.
+  If a value is not specified by the client, the service will default this to ``false``.

 Protocols
 ~~~~~~~~~